chrometoasters/ct-grunt-styleguide/README.md

             "directory" : "PATH/TO/COMPONENTS"
         }

-This README will assume that you have used the default Bower install path of `bower_components`.
+This `README` makes the assumption that you have used the default Bower install path of `bower_components`.

 #### 2. Install the KSS Grunt Task and its dependencies